NEW: The heat wave has killed 800 in Karachi and 38 elsewhere in Sindh province, official says

-Saturday’s temperature reached 44.8 degrees Celsius (112.64 degrees Fahrenheit) – the highest-recorded temperature in Pakistan in the past 15 years.
+It began Friday.
+On Saturday, temperatures reached 44.8 degrees Celsius (112.64 degrees Fahrenheit) – the highest-recorded temperature in the country in the last 15 years.

 Sunday’s temperature dipped slightly to 42.5 Celsius (108.5 F).